KMax/cqels/README.md

 This repository is a fork of https://code.google.com/p/cqels/ repository on Google Code.

+_DISCLAMER: I'm not a developer of the original CQELS._

 ## Install

 Add the following repository to your pom.xml: